alexamy/godot-dialogue-system/README.md

 # Dialogue system

-⚠️ In alpha stage and not very well tested.
-Expect bugs and breaking api changes.
+⚠️ In alpha stage and isn't tested very well.
+Expect **a lot** of bugs and breaking api changes.

 ## Quick start
 1. Create `DialogueData` resource and write a dialogue.